Is your abuser

 “ He became very possessive

-He wanted to know where I was all the time, I thought ‘wow’ he really loves me”
+They wanted to know where I was all the time, I thought ‘wow’ they really love me”

 I can’t relax when he’s around